Jennifer Heerding

 Associate Director

-In addition to teaching, Dr. Heerding has been advising students at Penn for 20 years.
-She has worked with incoming students to explore their interests and developed class schedules to help them investigate potential majors.
-She has worked with Neuroscience majors to plan coursework, discuss research opportunities and study abroad options, as well as long-term plans.
-She has also worked with students applying for graduate fellowships, helping with essay preparation (where applicable) and applications.
-She has worked with 2 students who were awarded the Rhodes Scholarship, 3 other Rhodes finalists, 3 Thouron Award recipients and 2 recipients of the Fullbright Scholarship Award.
+In addition to teaching, Dr. Heerding has advised students at Penn for over 20 years.
+She has worked with incoming students to explore their interests and investigate potential majors.
+She has worked with Neuroscience majors to plan coursework and discuss research opportunities as well as long-term goals.
+She has also worked with students applying for graduate fellowships through the Center for Undergraduate Research and Fellowships, helping with essay preparation (where appropriate) and applications.
+Included among the many students with whom she worked were 2 Rhodes Scholars, 3 additional Rhodes finalists, 3 Thouron Award recipients and 2 recipients of the Fulbright Scholarship Award.

 Selected Publications